 - Ad tech and marketing tech serve two different purposes.
 Ad tech helps you build your brand, while martech helps you connect with established prospects.

 - Examples of ad tech are Undertone, AdPushup and Tapad.

 - Marketing tech examples include SEO, Google Analytics, Salesforce and Buffer.

 Articles, webinars and discussions on marketing can spur some confusion in reference to advertising technology and marketing technology (sometimes shortened to "martech").
 Columns argue about which industry to invest in, which is superior to the other and where their futures lie.

 The straightforward difference between the industries of ad tech and marketing tech is the difference between targeting the audience you don't have and targeting the audience you already have.
 Ad tech is made to build your brand and draw in the unknown customer to your business.
 It works on a larger scale, casting a net on large numbers of people to interest them in your brand.
 Marketing tech is more intimate, covering the group of people who are already customers to foster their continued business with you.

 Both require analytics to be successful, and specialists debate which one should be a priority for businesses.
 They are two sides of the same coin, to be sure, and businesses need to at least implement some form of both.

-Ad tech is commonly seen as platforms and tools to not only advertise online, but to target ads to make them more effective, build your outward brand to attract any potential customers to you, and to track the effect this all has on your revenue.
-At the same time, ad tech is utilized by publishers who want build revenue by selling advertising opportunities.
+Ad tech is commonly seen as platforms and tools that help you not only advertise online, but target ads to make them more effective, build your outward brand to attract potential customers to you, and track the effect of all this on your revenue.
+At the same time, ad tech is utilized by publishers who want to build revenue by selling advertising opportunities.
 It helps publishers optimize their advertising platforms and gives them analytics for tracking revenue and ROI.

 Examples of ad tech